fbpx

 Restrictions on property customisation

-Owning your own home means you can redecorate and reconfigure the property however you wish.
+Owning your own home means you can redecorate and reconfigure the property.

 Renting means accepting the property primarily as is.

-While some landlords allow minor customisations like wallpapering or repainting, extensive personalisation is often restricted.
+Some landlords allow minor customisations, like wallpapering or repainting.
+But extensive personalisation is often restricted.

 If having a home tailored to your aesthetic tastes is essential, renting may not fulfil that need.

-Check what, if any, customisations you can make before signing a long-term tenancy agreement.
+Check what customisations you can make before signing a long-term tenancy agreement.

 What is a retirement village?